guybli/S3-bucket-playground/README.md

 ## Closing

 this is a quick demo  to highlight how we can use the power of APIs to automate security processes.

-I also introduced a bug to this collection, currently it is impossible to delete the bucket (since we'd need to delete the object first.)
-I'll fix this next.

 as always, PR welcomed.